digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-8.md

 <!-- Please keep in mind that the minutes are publicly available, and that
 private information must be stored elsewhere.  -->

+#### HDM
+* Is developing the Into-cps cloud app.
+* Will focus on writting the extended version of the accompaning paper.

 #### Stakeholder 1
 * Discussion Point 1
 * Discussion Point 2